alexanderthclark/pols4728/_sources/chapters/learning.md

    Harmonic mean of Precision and Recall

    $ F_1 \;=\; 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}} $

+4. **ROC curve & AUC**
+   The ROC curve plots the True Positive Rate, or Recall, vs the False Positive Rate as you vary a decision threshold.
+This is useful when you have a model that outputs a probability of being high risk and then you have to choose a threshold.
+The False Positive Rate is $\frac{\text{False Positives}}{\text{True Negatives + False Positives)}}$.
+The ROC curve always starts at (0,0) and ends at (1,1).
+As we gradually lower the classification threshold, more cases get labeled positive.
+This increases the True Positive Rate, but it also increases the False Positive Rate A perfectly random model traces a diagonal line, while a better model bows toward the top-left corner, achieving high TPR with low FPR.
+The area under the curve, **AUC**, summarizes the performance.
+If the area is 1, the model is perfect.
+If the area is 0.5, you could do the same from random guessing.
+See {cite}`fawcett2006roc`.

 #### More Concrete